my-cloud/ruthenium/README.md

 This README contains essential information for a quick start.
 You will find a detailed description of the project in [the dedicated wiki page](https://github.com/my-cloud/ruthenium/wiki/Home).
 If you want to know what reasons led to create this blockchain, you can directly dive into the [Ruthenium whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).

 ## Usage
-There are two ways to easily connect to the Ruthenium blockchain network.
+There are two ways connect to the Ruthenium blockchain network.
 You can either use your own build from [sources](https://github.com/my-cloud/ruthenium/releases) (Option A) or use a docker image provided in the [repository packages](https://github.com/my-cloud/ruthenium/pkgs/container/ruthenium) (Option B).

 ### Prerequisites
 * Option A: using sources